frochet/jobUCL2013/labs/netkit-lab_bgp_complex/Readme.rst

      :align: center
      :scale: 100

-Knowing that, you should be abble to play with the topology and even create new router that uses bgp.
-Try some different configurations, try to change how the filters works and observe what happens.
+Knowing that, you should be abble to play with the topology and even create new routers that use bgp.
+Try some different configurations, try to change how the filters work and observe what's happening.

 Tests
 -----